A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: The Gauss quadrature rule and the mass conservation law

-The simplification of the Jacobian determinant, as presented above, is intended to illustrate the conditions under which its value approaches singularity.
-Consider a simple case where vertex $1$ in Figure~\ref{fig:Q_1_reference_element} moves along the diagonal line $l_{14}$.
-As the quadrilateral element becomes concave, the value of $S_{312}$ becomes negative, while the total area $S$ remains positive.
-It is evident that when $\det J(-\sqrt{0.6},-\sqrt{0.6})$ approaches zero, the value of $\det J(-\frac{1}{\sqrt{3}},-\frac{1}{\sqrt{3}})$ remains positive.
-This example demonstrates that the robustness of the nine-point Gauss quadrature rule is inferior to that of the four-point rule within the $Q^1-P^0$ FEM framework.
+The algebraic breakdown of the Jacobian determinants detailed above starkly illustrates the vulnerability thresholds at which they approach catastrophic singularities.
+Consider a fundamental distortion scenario where vertex $1$ in Figure~\ref{fig:Q_1_reference_element} translates inward along the diagonal line $l_{14}$.
+As the quadrilateral element forcefully becomes concave, the scalar area $S_{312}$ drops into negative values, even while the gross element area $S$ remains globally positive.
+Tracking the numerical drop-off, it is evident that at the exact moment $\det J(-\sqrt{0.6},-\sqrt{0.6})$ violently crosses zero, the four-point evaluation $\det J(-\sqrt{1/3},-\sqrt{1/3})$ still remains safely positive.
+This geometric failure mode irrefutably demonstrates that the structural robustness of the higher-order nine-point Gauss quadrature rule is strictly inferior to that of the four-point rule when bounded within the $Q^1-P^0$ FEM framework.
+To extend this analysis, if an extreme under-resolved one-point Gauss quadrature rule is utilized to bypass mass conservation tracking entirely in the $Q^1-P^0$ pair, the centralized Jacobian determinant strictly equals $\det J (0,0)=0.25 S$, representing an unbreakable, unconditionally positive state as long as the gross area of the element does not fully invert.

-A natural inference follows: for a given $Q^m-Q^{m-1}$ finite element space, a lower number of quadrature points generally yields a more robust scheme for discretizing the mass conservation law.
-However, this conclusion does not extend to the discretization of the momentum conservation law, which is inherently linked to the control of hourglass distortions.
-The specific case of $Q^1-P^0$ FEM spaces is discussed in~\cite{Sun2022understanding}.
-The general case for $Q^m-Q^{m-1}$ spaces will be addressed in our subsequent work.
+A universal natural inference thus solidifies: for any given $Q^m-Q^{m-1}$ finite element space, applying the absolute lowest viable number of evaluating quadrature points generally yields the most geographically robust numerical scheme for resolving discrete mass conservation.
+However, this sweeping conclusion does not map cleanly onto the discretization of the momentum conservation law, which remains inherently tethered to the mandatory control of parasitic hourglass distortions.
+The specific localized tradeoffs for $Q^1-P^0$ FEM spaces were rigorously detailed in~\cite{Sun2022Understanding}.
+The generalized framework tradeoffs encompassing all extended $Q^m-Q^{m-1}$ spaces will be systematically addressed in our subsequent sections.

+We close this section by examining the strategic spatial distribution of the generated thermodynamic DOFs.
+We strictly lock the thermodynamic DOFs directly to the evaluated Gauss quadrature points.
+Tracking the $Q^m-Q^{m-1}$ FEM space pair, the resultant DOFs spanning the density, internal energy, and pressure variables are completely defined and housed at the $m^2$ interior Gauss quadrature points.
+This specific clustering approach aggressively diverges from traditional rigid FEM spaces, where core DOFs are normally hard-anchored to the geometric element vertices or exterior boundaries.
+Our interior clustering strategy unlocks several monumental computational advantages: